michalisvor/Kaizen-Test/README.md

 ### Xcode

-The project is build with the latest version of xCode 13.4.1 You should install pods opening terminal with rosetta
+The project is build with the latest version of xCode 13.4.1 You should open Xcode with rosetta if you have a M1 Mac

 ### CocoaPods